Cyconi/LC-Mods-Library/README.md

 # Camera Plus

-Adds more functionality to the player camera
+Adds more functionality to the player camera</br >

-Fully compatible with BepinEx and MelonLoader
+Fully compatible with BepinEx and MelonLoader</br >

-Place the DLL file into BepinEx plugins folder or MelonLoader mods folder
+Place the DLL file into BepinEx plugins folder or MelonLoader mods folder</br >

-Currently updated for v45 of Lethal Company
+Currently updated for v45 of Lethal Company</br >
   - Cyconi

 ## Features